mynk-tmr/notes/Javascript/Async-and-Performance.md

 Callbacks are *fundamental* async pattern in JS.
 It is a function that event loop "calls back" into stack at a **later** time.
 This pattern has many flaws.

-- **Inversion of Control** : they handover the control & flow of code to other api (usually 3rd party) with minimal ways to tackle unpredicted behaviour
+- **Inversion of Control** : they handover control & flow of code to other api with minimal ways to tackle unpredicted behaviour
-- **Non-linearity** : callbacks express async flow in a non-sequential way, which makes code much harder to understand and maintain.
+- **Non-linearity** : express async flow in a hard to grasp non-linear way
 - **Pyramid of Doom** : deeply nested timers to perform a series of async operations.
 - **Race conditions** : when some async callback may finish synchronously